-Kate Swann is the Chancellor of the University of Bradford.
+Anita Rani is to be Chancellor of the University of Bradford

 Anita succeeds Kate Swann as Chancellor of the University of Bradford.
 Kate was officially installed in February 2016, in the University's 50th anniversary year, and stepped down in summer 2022.

 Having carved a space for herself as one of the few - if not the first - Asian women to host documentaries, factual, and entertainment programmes on every major broadcaster, Anita is a much-loved household name.